1o1o1/verlihub-freebsd-port/README.md

-# Verlihub Freebsd port
+# Verlihub FreeBSD port

-First of all, you should install old icu-57 for a while to compiling Verlihub on Freebsd
+first of all, you should install old icu-57 for a while to compiling Verlihub for runing Verlihub you can compil only libraries from icu-57 https://github.com/1o1o1/icu-lib57

-End to run Verlihub you need to install libraries from icu-lib57 ... or leave old version icu-57, but it breaks dependencies...